buemura/findit-backend-node/README.md

 - To build the Docker image `docker-compose build`
 - To run the Docker Compose `docker-compose up -d`
-- To run the database migrations, access node docker container and run `npx sequelize-cli db:migrate`
+- To run the database migrations `npx sequelize-cli db:migrate`
+- To run the database seeders `npx sequelize-cli db:seed:all`

 ### Production environment